erickndava/tokwe-mukorsi/metadata.md

 (c) 2014 German Aerospace Centre (DLR), 2014 Astrium Services/Infoterra GmbH.

 A work of UNITAR/UNOSAT licensed under a Creative Commons Attribution-NonCommercial ShareAlike 3.0 Unported License.

+> **runde_subcatchment.geojson**

+Was derived from ASTER 30m DEM in gis and the extend was guided by catchemt area name derived from ZINWA boundary data.